pdmosses/jensfest-agda/README.md

 In denotational semantics, types are generally taken to be Scott domains, so that they can be defined recursively (up to isomorphism).
-Similarly, functions between domains are required to be Scott-continuous, so that endofunctions on pointed domains have least fixed points.
+Similarly, functions between domains are required to be Scott-continuous, so that endofunctions on domains have least fixed points.
 Lambda-abstraction and function application preserve continuity, so functions defined by lambda-expressions are automatically continuous.